konker/konker.dev/packages/zenfig/docs/SPECIFICATION.md

 "Act as a Senior DevOps Engineer.
 Based on the Zenfig specification provided, generate a TypeScript implementation with the following requirements:

 1. **Core dependencies:**
-   - Use `execa` for shell command execution (jsonnet, chamber binaries)
+   - Use `execa` for shell command execution (jsonnet binary)
    - Use `@sinclair/typebox` and `ajv` for schema validation
+   - Use `@aws-sdk/client-ssm` for the default AWS SSM provider
    - Use `commander` for CLI interface
    - Use `chalk` for colored terminal output
    - Use `cli-table3` for table formatting (diff command)